fylgja/stylelint-config/README.md

   - except: blockless-after-same-name-blockless, first-nested
   - ignore: after-comment, inside-block
   - ignoreAtRules: use, forward, import, if, else
-- `at-rule-no-unknown`: true
-  - ignoreAtRules: for, each, if, else, mixin, mixin-*, include, screen
-    - _Includes support for PostCSS plugins and TailwindCSS_
 - `at-rule-no-vendor-prefix`: true
 - `at-rule-semicolon-space-before`: never
   - _If there was a option for never, it would be never_